How to Transform a Thrifted Side Table with Paint (Painted Side Table Makeover Tutorial)

 - Rust-Oleum Metallic Accents Paint– We used this to stencil our bee motifs.
 A little goes a long way.
 I am still working through my container even after painting a dresser (see here) as well as my dining room chandelier.

-- Scotch Brand Felt Pads– once my painted furniture is complete I finish all legs with these felt bottoms.
-They help even out any unbalanced piece and also help protet your floors from being scratched by the unfinished leg bottoms.
+- Scotch Brand Felt Pads– once my painted furniture is complete, I finish all legs with these felt bottoms.
+They help even out any unbalanced piece and also help protect your floors from being scratched by the unfinished leg bottoms.

 - Stencils – You can order any of my digital downloads or contact me for custom images to make your piece one of a kind.